true-happiness/true-happiness.github.io/_posts/2016-05-21-how-to-meditate.markdown

 <ul>
 	<li>How much sitting/walking meditation is enough?</li>
 	<p>Twice a day.
 I would suggest to make this into a habit by chaining it with some daily routine you have been doing.
 For example, right after you shower or before you go to bed.
 It does not need to be a hour long session.
 In fact one minute would do.
 But the important thing is to not lose the routine.
-Onece you keep the routine for around 3 weeks, the habit of meditating will stick with you.</p>
+Once you keep the routine for around 3 weeks, the habit of meditating will stick with you.</p>
 </ul>

 <h2>Conclusion</h2>